 Personal Git Server with Gitolite

-Github and Bitbucket are great, however, there may come a time when you wish to setup a personal Git server.
-There are many reason for this, you may legally not be permitted to host the repository externally, or you want to have more control over access privileges.
-Gitolite is here to help remedy this desire, allowing you to simply setup Git hosting on a central server with fine-grained access control capabilities.
+Github and Bitbucket are great, however, there may come a time when you wish to set up a personal Git server.
+There are many reasons for this, you may legally not be permitted to host the repository externally, or you want to have more control over access privileges.
+Gitolite is here to help remedy this desire, allowing you to simply set up Git hosting on a central server with fine-grained access control capabilities.

 Installation